yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ### :zap: Useful settings in platformio.ini

 The project configuration file has sections (each denoted by a [header]) and one or multiple key/value pairs within the sections.
 Lines beginning with ";" are ignored and may be used to provide comments.
-The file platformio.ini is explained in detail [here](https://docs.platformio.org/en/stable/projectconf/index.html).
+The file platformio.ini is explained in more detail [here](https://docs.platformio.org/en/stable/projectconf/index.html).

 Some very useful settings (for more experienced programmers) deserve to be mentioned here.
-1) Forces builds to use older frameworks and platform packages instead of the newest one.
+1) Forces builds to use older platform packages and/or frameworks instead of the newest one.
 ```c
 ;platform = espressif32
 platform = espressif32 @ 4.2.0